openservicebrokerapi/servicebroker/spec.md

   which it exists.
 * For `definitions`, `$id` MUST start with a `#`.

-To refrence a subschema from within catalog, `$ref` becomes `{root_schema.$id}{definitions.$id}`.
+To reference a subschema from within catalog, `$ref` becomes `{root_schema.$id}{definitions.$id}`.